 Keeping your windows ready for anything, including a rough winter, is simple, especially with the following tips:

 While they can be poor insulators as far as temperature is concerned, these devices can help stop air from moving back and forth, from the inside to the outside and vice versa.

 In other words, you’ll experience fewer drafts.
 If you’re experiencing some major drafts already, though, it’s time to get new windows, but storm windows can be useful in a pinch.
 They can help your HVAC system stay strong through the colder months and thus save you money.

 Again, though, many kinds, given their poor insulating abilities, are no substitute for professional window installation and new windows if you’re in need of them.

-Caulk isn’t a permanent solution; it’s not recommended that you calk over old calk, so if you’ve got a whole lot of maintenance to do, it might just be cheaper and less stressful to opt for window replacement.
+Caulk isn’t a permanent solution.
+It’s not recommended that you caulk over old caulk, so if you’ve got a whole lot of maintenance to do, it might just be cheaper and less stressful to opt for window replacement.
 If you’re going the caulking route, though, make sure to choose a high-quality brand that’s fit for exterior use.